Imzafish/Rickroll_Spam/README.md

 I will not be liable for any damages associated hardware.

+Your computer will potentially be unrecoverable
 ### Run at your own risk.

 To stop the rick press r or ALT+F4.
+Make sure that you are using function keyboard instead of media!
 MAKE SURE THAT YOU DO THIS VERY EARLY OTHERWISE YOUR COMPUTER WILL SEIZE UP AND HAVE IMMENSE ERRORS!!

 You will need to install the following softtware for this to work.